 Bail bonds are invaluable in the court system.
 They help prevent the jails from becoming overcrowded while individuals wait for arraignment hearings.
 They also allow the individuals to return to their daily lives, which will provide them with the time to build their defense.
-Different types of bail bonds will be necessary for individual types of charges.
+Different types of bail bonds in Utah will be necessary for individual types of charges.

 DUI Bail Bonds